Herbal Gardening- Growing Herbs from

 else.
-Herbs require only modest watering and rarely need fertilizer.
+Hardy herbs require only modest watering and rarely need fertilizer.

 ground and producing a full sized herb that you can eventually harvest.